BaddyMAK/Data_cleaning_and_transformation/README.md

 During the data cleaning phase, I had performed the next steps:

 - How to detect and Handle Duplicates and removing them.
-- How to detect and Handle missing values : removing or replacing them using KNNImputer, mean or median etc.
+- How to detect and Handle missing values : removing or impute them using KNNImputer, mean or median etc.
 - How to deal with Categorical data : nominal and ordinal examples.
 - How to detect and handle Outliers : performing some plots and visualisations together with Interquartile range, Z-Score and 99th-percentile

 Note : I have used various methods for the same tasks just to present you all and then you can choose whatever you want to apply in your code.

-## 3- Conclusion
+## 4- Conclusion

 • Raw data could be challenging to work with as it could be skewed and it has lot of defects.
+• Multiple sources could be used to read data from such as databases, APIs, datalakes etc.
 • Data cleaning returns high quality data which increases overall productivity, building valid model and simplify taking right decisions.